 Long-Term or Short-Term Sourdough Starter Storage

-Sourdough starter can be kept in your fridge with a weekly feeding and honestly it can usually keep in the fridge for up to a month or longer if you really “forget about it” (though I wouldn’t recommend it!).
-The best way I’ve found to travel with sourdough starter or to store it if you just need a little break from a weekly feeding is to dehydrate your starter.
-Once the starter has been dehydrated and placed in an air-tight container, you can store the starter in a cool, dry, dark location for many months…even years.
+Sourdough starter can be kept in your fridge with a weekly feeding and can usually be kept in the fridge for up to a month or longer if you need it to be.
+An extended vacation or a change in schedule can sometimes keep a starter lurking in the back of the fridge for awhile.
+Another great option is to dehydrate your starter.
+Once the starter has been dehydrated.
+Place it in an air-tight container.
+Store it in a cool, dry, dark location for many months or even years before you rehydrate it.

 How to Dehydrate Sourdough Starter

 Once the starter is completely dry, break it up into little pieces and place in an airtight container.
-Store in a dark, cool place for many months or up to a few years (Full disclosure: I haven’t stored my starter for years, but everything I’ve researched has shown that with proper storage a dehydrated starter will store for a long time).
+Store in a dark, cool place for many months or up to a few years.

 Travel.
 Take a Break.
 Mail some to a Friend.

-Once your starter is dehydrated and stored, go ahead and feel the freedom of traveling…or just not being tied to the feeding process.
-Sometimes you need a little break.
-Bring a little starter with you if you want to bake for family/friends you are visiting, or keep it in your pantry if you want a little break.
-You could even mail some to a friend who wants to make their own sourdough bread but can’t seem to figure out how to get a starter going.
-If you need tips for creating your own starter, check them out here.
+Once your starter is dehydrated and stored, go ahead and gift some.
+Keep some in your pantry so you have a true backup starter.
 Once you are ready to bake with your starter again, start the re-hydration process.
-This will take about 2 days (48ish hours) to get your starter nice and bubbly, and is very dependent on temperature and climate, so plan accordingly.
+This will take about 2 days (48ish hours) to get your starter nice and bubbly.
+Remember, this process is also dependent on temperature and climate, so plan accordingly.

 How to Re-hydrate your Sourdough Starter